tharrry/LEDController/README.md

 # LEDController
-Wrapper for rpi_ws281x including functionality to use an LED matrix
+Wrapper for rpi_ws281x including functionality to use an LED matrix.

+Please note that this is far from done and in an early alpha stage.